ribafs/view-maker/README.md

 # Package ViewMaker to Laravel

-Creation views to CRUD in laravel framework
+Creating views to CRUD in laravel framework

 ## About